hxrda/PenetrationTesting_Tunkeutumistestaus/h5-Kohti-omaa-treeniä.md

 JUFO Classification: Level 1 (Published in IEEE Access)

-The summary is based on a surface-level review of the article rather than an in-depth study of its contents.
-(Article length: 20 pages)
+The summary is based on a surface-level review of the article rather than an in-depth study of its contents (Article length: 20 pages)

 **Purpose and scope:**
 - A systematic literature review of Web Application Vulnerability Scanners (WVSs), which are currently the primary tools used to detect vulnerabilities in web applications.